pslucas0212/KodeKloud-Linux-Networking/README.md

 tcp6       0      0 :::53                   :::*                    LISTEN
 ```

- If web server for example is running try running the ip link command on the server
+ If web server for example is running try running the ip link command on the web server to if the interface is up.

  If the link is down, Bring link up with - $ ip link set dev <interface name> up